Calorimeter constant

 The calorimeter constant is usually presented in units of joules per degree Celsius (J/°C) or joules per kelvin (J/K).
 Every calorimeter has a unique calorimeter constant.

 Uses

 The calorimeter constants are used in constant pressure calorimetry to calculate the amount of heat required to achieve a certain raise in the temperature of the calorimeter's contents.

 Example

 To determine the change in enthalpy in a neutralization reaction (ΔH_{neutralization}), a known amount of basic solution may be placed in a calorimeter, and the temperature of this solution alone recorded.
 Then, a known amount of acidic solution may be added and the change in temperature measured using a thermometer.
 The difference in temperature (ΔT, in units K or °C) may be calculated by subtracting the initial temperature from the final temperature.
-The enthalpy of neutralization ΔH_{neutralization} may then be calculated according to the following equation:
+The value ΔH_{neutralization} may then be calculated according to the following equation: